nsinorov/SoftUniMainPath/Programming Fundamentals C#/Lists - Lab/List Manipulation Advanced/README.md

   	PrintOdd – print all the odd numbers, separated by a space.
   	GetSum – print the sum of all the numbers.
   	Filter {condition} {number} – print all the numbers that fulfill the given condition.
 The condition will be either '<', '>', ">=", "<=".

+After the end command, print the list only if you have made some changes to the original list.
+Changes are made only from the commands from the previous task.